 A condition can be signaled by calling the RTL routine LIB\$SIGNAL or LIB\$STOP.
 Any condition handlers that were enabled are then called by the CHF.
-See Figure 9.5 for the order in which CHF invokes condition handlers.
+See Figure 9.5, "Sample Stack Scan for Condition Handlers (VAX Only)" for the order in which CHF invokes condition handlers.